Congrats on your ISOs and welcome to the “Needs to calculate AMT” club

 Consult with a financial advisor.
 The best time is to seek the advice of a professional before you take any action.
 (Remember, not exercising your options, or missing the early exercise window by waiting, is also an action.)
 Your situation is uniquely yours, so the only way to figure out the optimal option is to take a look at it closely.

-A financial advisor can help you properly plan for what to do with your shares, both now and later, to maximize your gains and minimize your tax obligations.
+A financial advisor can help you proactively plan for what to do with your shares.
 Get in touch today.

 Steven Hanks, CFP® serves as an advisor in Brighton Jones’ Portland office.